What Unpaid Tolls? What to Know About Scams on the Rise

 Dating Scams

 It seems extra terrible to rip people off by playing with their hearts.
-These scammers will create fake profiles that flatter the person and then eventually ask for money.
-They may make a profile alleging they have an intimate video, and threaten to reveal it unless you ante up.
-There are also fake dating sites that gather your financial and personal information.
-Often victims are too embarrassed to reveal that they were targets of fraud.
+These scammers will create fake profiles that flatter the person then eventually ask for money.
+They may make a profile alleging they have an intimate video and threaten to reveal it.
+There also are fake dating sites that gather your financial and personal information.
+Often victims are too embarrassed to reveal they were targets of fraud.

 How to Prevent Getting Scammed

-There are many other scams, including employment, mortgage and student loan payments, debt relief, home repair and more.
+There are many other scams, including ones surrounding employment, mortgage and student loan payments, debt relief, home repair and more.
 If something sounds amazingly beneficial, do your homework first.
 There are always warning signs.

 Don’t ever give sensitive information to a website that doesn’t have an https in its URL.
-Check the URL to make sure it is really the correct website, and not a fake but similar looking one.
+Check the URL to make sure it is really the correct website and not a fake one that looks similar.
 Never share PINs or passwords, and don’t use the same password for all your logins.

 What to Do if You Have Been Scammed